 I am pretty happy with results.
 Of course, I need to rotate pictures accordingly later.

-Sometimes I need to discard a few of result pictures because of additional “subpictures” extracted from the original one.
+Sometimes I need to discard a few of the result pictures because of additional “subpictures” extracted from the original one.
 There is an option for the multi-crop script to discard images smaller than a given size.
 You have to be careful scanning small pictures, though.

-I found Google Photos pretty robust for simple post production, including applying automatic filters and deskewing if the script doesn’t work perfectly.
+I found Google Photos pretty robust for simple post-production, including applying automatic filters and deskewing if the script doesn’t work perfectly.

 Things to do